WillAdams/gcodepreview/README.md

  ![OpenSCAD template G-code file](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/gcodepreview_template.png?raw=true)

- but one which could only be sent to a machine to so as to cut the softest and most yielding of materials, and of course has a matching DXF which may be imported into a CAM tool --- but which it is not directly possible to assign a toolpath in readily available CAM tools.
+ but one which could only be sent to a machine so as to cut only the softest and most yielding of materials, and of which has a matching DXF which may be imported into a CAM tool --- but which it is not directly possible to assign a toolpath in readily available CAM tools.